jallphin/spitfire/README.md

 ## Environment does not come up (docker problems)
 Typically, if an install fails its because one of the upstream packages has changed and I haven't had time to update it yet.
 If this happens, especially with something in docker-compose.yml the easiest fix is to just not install it in the menu, and add it in later with your custom fixes.
-You can do this by simply re-running ```rts.sh``` and de-selecting the offending packages.
+You can do this by simply re-running ```spitfire.sh``` and de-selecting the offending packages.
 The setup script should not stomp on a previous installation, so it should just adjust it.
 The script dynamically updates ```docker-compose.yml``` at runtime, so deselecting the package from the script menu will simply remove it from ```docker-compose.yml```
 ## Gitea Mirroring
 The second largest issue is with the Gitea package - as they often update the API and this breaks a number of things with the installation.
 This is the first thing you should check if nothing is being mirrored to Gitea.